 - Afternoon session (3 ½ hours) Monday – Thursday starts at 12:00 or 12:30 and is out 3:30 or 4:00.

-An Extended day schedule is available at a few of our centers.
+An Extended day schedule is available at most of our centers.

 - Monday - Thursday (6 ½ hours) from 8:00, 8:15 or 8:30 until 2:30, 2:45 or 3 pm with early out on Fridays (4 ½ hours).

 I completed the online application weeks ago and still haven't heard anything.
 What now?